datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 ```

 ## Deploy via Terraform

+You can use Terraform to quickly create all the required infrastructure.
+This includes:
+- A Compute Engine Virtual Machine, which runs the Houston Docker image, and serves the API and dashboard
+- A static IP for the Virtual Machine
+- Various secrets stored in Secret Manager:
+  - A randomly generated admin password for the Houston API (required to create keys)
+  - A randomly generated Houston key
+  - The URL of the Houston API (running on the Virtual Machine)

 1. Install terraform if you haven't already by following the instructions on the [terraform website](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli).
 2. Once installed, authenticate with gcloud using the following commands.